Bullish bets trimmed in most emerging Asian currencies: Reuters poll

 The figures include positions held through non-deliverable forwards (NDFs).

-(Reporting by Masayuki Kitano and Shaloo Shrivastva; Editing by Richard Borsuk)
+Reporting by Masayuki Kitano and Shaloo Shrivastva; Editing by Richard Borsuk